hazelcast/hazelcast/hazelcast-documentation/src/WebSessionReplication.md

 #### SessionId Generation

 SessionId generation is done by Hazelcast Web Session Module if session replication is configured in the web application.
-Default cookie name for the sessionId is `hazelcast.sessionId` and this is configurable with `cookie-name` parameter in the web.xml file of the application.
+Default cookie name for the sessionId is `hazelcast.sessionId` and this is configurable with `cookie-name` parameter in the `web.xml` file of the application.
-`hazelcast.sessionId` is just UUID without “-“ char and with “HZ” chars in front of it i.e. HZ6F2D036789E4404893E99C05D8CA70C7
+`hazelcast.sessionId` is just a UUID prefixed with “HZ” character and without “-“ character, e.g. `HZ6F2D036789E4404893E99C05D8CA70C7`.

-When called by the target application, the value of HttpSession.getId() is the same as the value of `hazelcast.sessionId`
+When called by the target application, the value of `HttpSession.getId()` is the same as the value of `hazelcast.sessionId`.

 #### sticky-session